nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_sli.rst

 other examples, and should be straightforward to follow.
 But we will give a few pointers for how to connect things with MUSIC.

-The sli version of the sending process file from :doc:`Part 2 of the MUSIC tutorial <music_tutorial_2>`, *sender.sli*, is outlined below.
+The SLI version of the sending process file from :doc:`Part 2 of the MUSIC tutorial <music_tutorial_2>`, *sender.sli*, is outlined below.
 Comments are prefixed with a “%”.